-Timeline: Ohio proposes to set its long-term timeline for improvement goals at 10 years.
+Timeline: Ohio proposes to set its long-term timeline for improvement goals at 10 years with a new baseline of 2020-2021.

-Long-term Goals and Interim Progress Targets - All Students: Ohio has identified two measures to use for the establishment of long-term goals of academic achievement.
-The first measure is based on Ohio's goal of at least 80 percent of students scoring Proficient or higher on each state test as a condition to meet each test indicator included in the state's Indicators Met measure.
-The second measure is the Performance Index score with a long-term goal for all students set at the number of points that would be earned if all students scored Proficient on their English language arts or math assessment - which is a score of 100.
+Long-term Goals and Interim Progress Targets - All Students: The Performance Index score with a long-term goal for all students is set at the number of points that would be earned if all students scored Proficient on their English language arts or math assessment - which is a score of 100.
 In the Performance Index tables, the data represent the number of points earned out of a possible 120 points, not percentage of points earned.

-The interim progress targets for both measures are established by dividing the difference between the long-term goal and the baseline by 10 and increasing the prior year's benchmark by that amount to provide for consistent annual increases (e.g., 80 percent - 55.1 percent = 24.9 percent difference.
-24.9 percent/10 years = 2.5 percent increase per year).
+The interim progress targets are established by dividing the difference between the long-term goal and the baseline by 10 and increasing the prior year's benchmark by that amount to provide for consistent annual increases (e.g., 80 points - 55.1 points = 24.9-point difference.
+24.9 points/10 years = 2.5-point increase per year).

 Students taking high school coursework are expected to take a test in the same school year when they take the course that corresponds to that test.
 For example, a student is required to take the algebra I test in the year that he or she takes the algebra I course, regardless of whether he or she is taking that course as an eighth grader or some time in high school between grades 9-12.
 Most students take high school courses on a 'traditional' schedule and are included in their school's accountability calculations in the ninth and 10th grades for English language arts and either eighth and ninth or ninth and 10th grades for math.
 A very small number of students take these courses on a delayed schedule (such as a student who delays taking ninth grade English language arts until he or she is in the third year of high school), and when this happens, the students are expected to test at the time they take the course.
-To ensure all students are included in the accountability calculations sometime in high school.
+To ensure all students are included in the accountability calculations sometime in high school, Ohio includes the requirement that regardless of the courses being taken, all students must complete one English language arts and two math tests by the end of their fourth year of high school.

-Long-term and Interim Progress Targets - Subgroups: The long-term goal for each of the other nine federally required subgroups was set to reduce by 50 percent the gap between the baseline and 100 percent by the end of the 2025-2026 school year.
+Long-term and Interim Progress Targets - Subgroups: The long-term goal for each of the other nine federally required subgroups was set to reduce by 50 percent the gap between the baseline_and 100 points on the Performance Index by the end of the 2030-2031 school year.